Competing Visions of Human Rights: Questions for U.S. Policy

 Examples of Regional Initiatives that Promote Human Rights

 Burke, Roland.
-Decolonization and the Evolution of International Human Rights (Philadelphia: University of Pennsylvania Press, 2010).
-264 pages.
+Decolonization and the Evolution of International Human Rights.
+Philadelphia: University of Pennsylvania Press, 2010.

 Glendon, Mary Ann.
-A World Made New: Eleanor Roosevelt and the Universal Declaration of Human Rights (New York: Random House Trade Paperbacks, 2002).
-368 pages.
+A World Made New: Eleanor Roosevelt and the Universal Declaration of Human Rights.
+New York: Random House Trade Paperbacks, 2002.

-Ignatieff, Michael (ed.).
-American Exceptionalism and Human Rights (Princeton: Princeton University Press, 2005).
-392 pages.
+Ignatieff, Michael.
+American Exceptionalism and Human Rights.
+Princeton, N.J.: Princeton University Press, 2005.

 Lauren, Paul Gordon.
-The Evolution of International Human Rights: Visions Seen (Philadelphia: University of Pennsylvania Press, 2003).
-416 pages.
+The Evolution of International Human Rights: Visions Seen.
+3rd ed.
+Philadelphia: University of Pennsylvania Press, 2011.